mbhavsar1994/InventoryManagement-Node.jsApp/README.md

 ## License
-All rights reseved by TreadGo Team
+All rights reseved by TradeGo Team